shukriadams/docker-perforce/README.md

 ## Permissions

 To run the Perforce server, you need to shell in as user `perforce`.
 The container doesn't set this as the default user because Perforce setup must done as `root`.
 Perforce quirk.

+## Build Container

+Requires Docker runtime.

+  cd perforce-server
+  sh ./build.sh

+Note that Perforce public binaries are constantly being updated, you will almost certainly have to udpate the pegged version numbers in the docker file for build to succeed.